OmkarKirpan/pptxTrans/memory-bank/activeContext.md

 ## 3. Next Immediate Steps
 1. **Complete Component Integration with Enhanced Store:**
-   - Update remaining components to use the real-time synchronized store
+   - ✅ Update remaining components to use the real-time synchronized store
-   - Implement proper error handling and recovery in all components
+   - ✅ Implement proper error handling and recovery in all components
-   - Add visual feedback for synchronization status in more components
+   - ✅ Add visual feedback for synchronization status in more components
-   - Test real-time synchronization with multiple users
+   - ✅ Test real-time synchronization with multiple users
+   - ✅ Implemented drag-and-drop for slide reordering

 2. **Enhance Comment System with Real-time Updates:**
    - Apply the same real-time synchronization pattern to comments